Sports Premium

 Finally, there is a big national drive to improve the quality of swimming provision in primary schools, and as a result all schools have been asked to share key information about the swimming ability of school leavers:

-What percentage of your Year 6 pupils could swim competently, confidently and proficiently over a distance of at least 25 metres when they left your primary school at the end of last academic year?
+What percentage of your current Year 6 cohort can swim competently, confidently and proficiently over a distance of at least 25 metres?

 Early Years Admissions